hoangsonww/MERN-Stack-Ecommerce-App/README.md

 - **Product Recommendations:**
     - Vector-based product recommendations using Pinecone (with optional Weaviate support).
     - Similar products displayed on product detail pages.
-      - Recommendations based on product metadata as a fallback.
-      - Recommendations based on user interaction history.

 - **Search Functionality:**
     - Search products by name, description, brand, or category.